johhansantana/express-graphql-quickstart/readme.md

 # How to use
 This repo is using sequelize to generate the schema of your database and to run the database queries with graphql.

-Go to `db.js` and setup your credentials to connect to your databse
+Go to `db.js` and setup your credentials to connect to your database

 Then run
 ```